The Top Five Alternative History Novels Written by Women

 The Children’s War

 It’s thought-provoking and, despite the length, has more than enough narrative drive to keep the reader turning the pages.
-There’s also a sequel, A Change of Regime, which directly continues the story making the complete story even more vast in scope.
+There’s also a sequel, A Change of Regime, which continues the story, making it even more vast in scope.

-It’s a great book, and a huge, but worthwhile, investment of time.
+It’s a brilliant book, and a huge, but worthwhile, investment of time.

 Small Change Trilogy